denzelmok/computer-vision-projects/README.md

 flowers-classification: classifying flower class using convolutional neural networks and transfer learning

-object-detection-ssd: detecting objects (fruit) using Tensorflow's object detection API
+object-detection-ssd: detecting objects (fruits in a synthetic dataset) using Tensorflow's object detection API